 Fibromyalgia is a disease that targets the muscles within the body, and can cause severe pain and tiredness.
-While it can be debilitating to those who have it, there is a solution – a wheelchair or a mobility scooter.
+While it can be debilitating to those who have it, there is a solution – a wheelchair or a mobility scooter such as a boot mobility scooter.
 Wheel Chairs and mobility scooters can help aid suffers of fibromyalgia, giving them the freedom to do as they please with limited pain.
 Here, we are going to be looking at the effects of using a wheelchair when suffering from fibromyalgia, and whether or not it is the right option for you.

 Due to the effect Fibromyalgia can have on your muscles, you can become tired and be drained of energy incredibly fast.
 However, using a wheelchair will help eliminate the pain - especially when walking on a day where you are in particular pain.
 It will allow ease of access on long days out, enabling you to continue doing what you love.